-What does the perception data tell you?
-The data revealed that most parents are very satisfied with the faculty, staff and (perception data can describe people's instructional program at Blythe.
-Students indicated they would like to have knowledge, attitudes, beliefs, perceptions, more specials/ connections classes.
-F/S surveys indicated that like the was the competencies; perception data can also instructional days are scheduled and appreciate support from the Instructional answer the question "What do people think Specialist, administration and from the District Office.
-Teachers indicate they they know, believe, or can do?") do not want alot of new programs or initiatives.
+The data revealed that most parents are very satisfied with the faculty, staff and instructional program at Blythe.
+Students indicated they would like to have more specials/ connections classes.
+F/S surveys indicated that like the was the instructional days are scheduled and appreciate support from the Instructional Specialist, administration and from the District Office.
+Teachers indicate they do not want alot of new programs or initiatives.

-What process data did you use? (examples: Data from 5th graders participating in Skills classes; Data from students in
+What process data did you use? (examples: student participation in school activities, sports, clubs, arts; student participation in special programs such as peer mediation, counseling, skills conferences; parent/student participation in events such as college information meetings and parent workshops)

-student participation in school activities, Grades 3-5 that participated in the afterschool tutoring program; Data from

-sports, clubs, arts; student participation in Title I Parent Surveys;

-special programs such as peer mediation,

-counseling, skills conferences;

-parent/student participation in events such

-as college information meetings and parent

-workshops)